arvkr/movie-ratings-predictor/README.md

 * The training data used can be downloaded from [here](https://drive.google.com/file/d/1V5XVmcmhyeDd3FAYsovQST0D0DikkpMp/view?usp=sharing).
 * The only dependency needed is PySpark.
 We used GCP DataProc cluster for this purpose.

+## Sentiment analysis pipeline.

+The sentiment analysis pipeline notebooks include the code that was used for cleaning up the IMDB and Twitter data and performing sentiment analysis on it.
+The final scores are shared in the google drive location.

 ## Data Collected

 Drive links to data :